Camouflage from Computer Vision

 CV Dazzle is a type of camouflage from computer vision.
 It uses bold patterning to break apart the expected features targeted by computer vision algorithms.

-The following is an overview of the project concepts, background, and initial tests.
-More technical information about reverse engineering and visualizing the vulnerabilities in computer vision algorithms will be published on the new Research blog in May 2016.
+*The following is an overview of the project concepts, background, and initial tests.
+More technical information about reverse engineering and visualizing the vulnerabilities in computer vision algorithms will be published towards the end of 2016.

 CV Dazzle works by altering the expected dark and light areas of a face (or object) according to the vulnerabilities of a specific computer vision algorithm.
 In the image above (Look #1), the design targets the Viola-Jones face detection algorithm, a popular and open source face detector that is included with the OpenCV computer vision framework.
 CV Dazzle designs can be created using only hair styling, makeup, and fashion accessories for any type of face.